 Panels are flat and manufactured in various sizes.
-That is why it is it possible to use in many applications.
+That is why it is possible to use it in many applications.

 A photovoltaic panel generates electricity.
-It is actually a collection of cells that form a panel.
+It is a collection of cells that form a panel.
 Each cell generates a small amount of electricity.

 You add the outputs of these low voltage cells together.
 The panel then generates an acceptable amount of electricity.